BATON ROUGE, La. -- Les Miles said the past two days have been difficult for him and his football team.

 "It was a nine-second game," Miles said.
 "It was not likely we would get two snaps.
 If we'd get a first down, for us to run down there and snap it is not a likely scenario.
 We need 12 seconds to get the personnel on the field for a field goal.

 "The other option is to have a play called.
 It would be very difficult to get a play off in one second with the clock starting after the official walks away.
 The thought process was that we had to score on that play.
-We had no second play called prior to the Hail Mary."
+We had no second play called prior to the Hail Mary," he said.

 "To try to get the ball snapped with one second was certainly our greatest desire," Miles said.
 "There was a possibility of Ole Miss having 12 men on defense.
 That came down from the press box.

-"That's the reason the (spike) call came from the press box to the signal-caller. ...
+"That's the reason the [spike] call came from the press box to the signal-caller. ...
 Ole Miss made a substitution.
 There weren't 12 men on the field.
-At that point in time, I had lost the opportunity for the team to win by squandering seconds."
+At that point in time, I had lost the opportunity for the team to win by squandering seconds," he said.

-LSU (8-3, 4-3) closes out its regular season at home against Arkansas (7-4, 3-4) on Saturday, then will move on to an undetermined bowl game.
+LSU (8-3, 4-3) closes out its regular season at home against Arkansas (7-4, 3-4) on Saturday before moving on to an undetermined bowl game.